 Michell, D. (2011) "Woman Suffrage in Australia (1908): Vida Goldstein" in Feminist Writings from Ancient Times to the Modern World.
 A Global Soucebook and History, Editor Tiffany K. Wayne, Greenwood, Santa Barbara.

 Michell, D. (2011) "The Female Eunuch (1970): Germaine Greer" in Feminist Writings from Ancient Times to the Modern World.
 A Global Soucebook and History, Editor Tiffany K. Wayne, Greenwood, Santa Barbara.

 Michell, D. (2005) "Kicking and Screaming My Way Back to Life" In Emergence, Editor WEAP (Womens Expression Anthology Project), Central Northern Adelaide Health Service, Adelaide, South Australia.

-Michell, D, Szorenyi, A, Falkner, A & Szabo, C. (In Press) "Broadening participation not boarder protection: how universities can support women in Computer Science" In Higher Education Policy and Management.
+Michell, D, Szorenyi, A, Falkner, A & Szabo, C. (In Press) "Broadening participation not boarder protection: how universities can support women in Computer Science" In Journal of Higher Education Policy and Management.